Expectation of fresh measures boost Europe shares

 BREAKING TECHNICAL LEVELS

-Automaker Volkswagen (VOWG_p.DE) shed 3.2 percent, tech firm Infineon (IFXGn.DE) fell 3.2 percent and cement giant Heidelbergcement (HEIG.DE) dropped 3 percent.
+Automaker Volkswagen shed 3.2 percent, tech firm Infineon fell 3.2 percent and cement giant Heidelbergcement dropped 3 percent.

 "There has been a downward gap on the Nasdaq, a strong support broken on the STOXX 600, the DAX has pierced below its 200-day moving average, and the Bund yield is moving towards 1 percent... risk aversion is on the rise," Aurel BGC chartist Gerard Sagnier said.